Free Standard Delivery with €75spend†

 The number of legs a player must win increases as the tournament progresses, with the semi-finals and final both contested over the best of 21 legs (or first to 11 legs).
 The format for each round has remained mostly the same since the event’s inception in 2008.

 In 2016, the qualification structure for the European Championship underwent a radical change with players qualifying solely based on their performances on the European Tour.
-Each year the PDC stages a number of European Tour events in countries including Germany, Austria, the Netherlands and prize money won from those events makes up the European Tour Order of Merit.
+Each year the PDC stages a number of European Tour events in countries including Germany, Austria, the Netherlands and prize money won from those events makes up the European Tour rankings.

-After the final European Tour event of the season, the top 32 players on the European Tour Order of Merit will qualify for the European Championship.
-The seedings are also based on these rankings, with the number one player on the Order of Merit facing the 32nd-ranked player, the number two player taking on the 31st-ranked player and so on.
+After the final European Tour event of the season, the top 32 players on the European Tour rankings will qualify for the European Championship.
+The seedings are also based on these rankings, with the number one player on the rankings facing the 32nd-ranked player, the number two player taking on the 31st-ranked player and so on.

-The European Championship darts 2024 line up will be finalised following the Czech Darts Open (October 18-20), which is the 13th and final European Tour event of the season.
-The provisional line up includes the 2024 PDC world champion Luke Humphries, 2024 Premier League winner Luke Littler and the four-time European champion Michael van Gerwen.
-The newly-crowned World Grand Prix champion Mike De Decker is currently in 30th place on the Order of Merit and also set to qualify as things stand.
+The European Championship darts 2025 line up was finalised following the German Darts Championship (October 18-20), the 14th and final European Tour event of the season.
+The line up includes the world number one Luke Humphries, reigning PDC world champion Luke Littler and the four-time European champion Michael van Gerwen.
+Niko Springer, Ryan Joyce, Wessel Nijman and Cameron Menzies are the four debutants in the field this year.

-Gian van Veen pocketed £40,000 from his run to the 2023 European Championship semi-finals
+Jermaine Wattimena pocketed £60,000 from his run to the 2024 European Championship final

 The prize money for the European Championship has increased many times during its near 20-year history.
 The inaugural edition of the European Championship in 2008 had a prize fund of £200,000, including £50,000 for the winner.
 The total prize pot has risen several times since then, with the latest jump coming in 2019 when the prize fund increased to £500,000, with £120,000 going to the champion.

-All of the prize money from the European Championship is added to the PDC Order of Merit – the official world rankings of the PDC.
-Peter Wright won his eighth singles major title at last year’s European Championship which moved him back up to world number two on the Order of Merit.
-Gian van Veen’s run to a first major semi-final in that event saw him break the world’s top 64 for the first time, with the Dutchman continuing his rise since then and moving into the top 32 earlier this year.
+All of the prize money from the European Championship is added to the PDC Rankings Ladder – the official world rankings of the PDC.
+Ritchie Edhouse won his first major title at last year's European Championship which moved him into the world's top 32 for the first time.
+Jermaine Wattimena's run to a first major final in that event moved him up to #37 in the rankings, with the Dutchman continuing his rise since then and climbing back into the top 32 earlier this year.

 Winner - £120,000